 We observe when we use one or more of our senses to find out about objects, events, or living things.
 An observation is a fact learned directly through the senses.
 Scientists learn about living and nonliving things through observation.
 Scientists use many different kinds of tools.
 A tool is an object used to do work.
 A magnifying glass is a tool.
 When you observe a rock, you can describe its color, shape, texture, size, and luster.
 Luster describes how light bounces off a rock or mineral.
 Words like shiny, metallic, glassy, and dull describe luster.
-1. Click on the to watch the 1st video to learn about observing.
+1. Click on the to watch the video to learn about observing.
 2. Observe your rock.
 Use a magnifying rock to observe the small details.
 3. Take a of your rock.
-4. Watch the 2nd video about creating your video.
-5. Click to open the template.
-6. your .
-7. Use the tool to label the properties of the rock (color, texture, luster, size, shape).
-8. a description of your rock.
-9. Click the green to save.
+4. Click to open the template.
+5. Upload your .
+6. Use the tool to label the properties of the rock (color, texture, luster, size, shape).
+7. Record a description of your rock.
+8. Click the green to save.